PGCert in Architectural History

 Teaching is by means of lectures, field trips and practical sessions, which need to be supplemented by private study.
 You will also have to conduct individual fieldwork.

-This unit is taught on either side of Christmas and Easter, ending in mid-May, at Oxford Brookes University in Headington, Oxford.
-The detailed timetable for this unit will be circulated at the start of Michaelmas term.
+This unit is taught in Michaelmas term, with a refresher session in March and submission in early May, at Oxford Brookes University in Headington, Oxford.
+The detailed timetable for this unit will be circulated before the start of Michaelmas term.
 The syllabus will cover drawing and survey techniques, documentary research, photographic recording and practical building analysis.

 Unit 4: Individual dissertation